Privacy statement

 We only use data processors for these activities:

-- Collecting management information from early years settings and educators to evidence the effectiveness, impact and reach of the Stronger Practice Hubs programme
+• Collecting management information from early years settings and educators to evidence the effectiveness, impact and reach of the early years stronger practice hubs programme, Early Years Stronger Practice Advisers programme and Early Years Learning Leads programme

-- Collecting information from Hubs, the delivery partner, the evidence partner, and early years settings to inform progress of programme objectives
+• Collecting information from Hubs, the delivery partner and early years settings to inform progress of programme objectives

-- Collecting information from Hubs and settings to inform the evaluation of evidence informed early years programmes
+• Collecting information from Hubs and settings to inform the evaluation of evidence informed early years professional development

 Do we share your personal information?

-If the law allows it, we might share your personal information with other parts of DfE including the Education and Skills Funding Agency (ESFA), and with other government departments.
+If the law allows it, we might share your personal information with other parts of DfE and with other government departments.

 We may also share your personal information with: